YouDengdeng/FastCellpose/README.md

 Before you start your own data training process, we offer a demo project to ensure you have configured the proper environment.

-*It's worth noticing that for different segmentation tasks, the hyparameters need to be finetuned to achieve better results.*

 In folder *demo_infer* we prepare a fine-trained model and 2 2048×2048-pixel images.
 You can run *2_finalspeed_whole_inference.py* and check the inputs/results in:

 ```